Pop-Apple/Korozin_/README.md

 ## Summary

 We created this site as an exercise in HTML CSS Javascript.
-Korozin will be coding HelloWorld in Python forever.
+Korozin will be coding HelloWorld in Python
-I may add another code if I feel like it.

 HTML, Javascript practice.
-To colour the text of `print("Hello, World")`.
+To colour the text of print("Hello, World").
-Separate all characters with <span> tags and use Javascript to
+Separate all characters with tags and use Javascript to
 Timeout function to display them in order.
 There are better ways to do this.